RADIOv2.5: Improved Baselines for Agglomerative Vision Foundation Models: VLM Benchmarks

 \subsection{More Vision Encoder Comparisons}

-In Table~\ref{tab:vlm-vision-encoder-comparison}, we report benchmark results for OpenAI-CLIP-336, AM-RADIO-H, SigLIP-400m, and RADIO-AMP-H. The same Qwen2-7B-Instruct LLM, training data, and hyperparameters are used across all configurations.
-RADIO-AMP-H is utilized in conjunction with Token Merging and configured to produce either 196 tokens per image (matching SigLIP) or 512 tokens per image (to demonstrate scaling capabilities).
-The results show a significant improvement when transitioning to RADIO-AMP-H, even with the same token count as the SigLIP baseline.
+In Table~\ref{tab:vlm-vision-encoder-comparison}, we report benchmark results for OpenAI-CLIP-336, AM-RADIO-H, SigLIP-400m, and RADIOv2.5-H. The same Qwen2-7B-Instruct LLM, training data, and hyperparameters are used across all configurations.
+RADIOv2.5-H is utilized in conjunction with Token Merging and configured to produce either 196 tokens per image (matching SigLIP) or 512 tokens per image (to demonstrate scaling capabilities).
+The results show a significant improvement when transitioning to RADIOv2.5-H, even with the same token count as the SigLIP baseline.
 Furthermore, additional benefits are observed when scaling up the number of vision tokens.